tameney22/js-tools/docs/NPM.md

 - Access packages over the web from an online repository <https://www.npmjs.com/>
-- Through the command line interface using command (`npm install <package_name>`) Once install these packages are then added to your code and available for you to utilize in your own code
+- Through the command line interface using command (`npm install <package_name>`) Once installed these packages are then added to your code and available for you to utilize in your own code.

 ### What do you need to use the tool?
 What does it depend on?